ppradzy/punkApiTests/README.md

 # punkApiTests

-To run all API tests execute command in cmd: `gradle test`
+To run all API tests execute command in cmd: `gradle test --info`